-The graduate program is currently undergoing extensive revision and enhancement as part of the process of seeking accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The graduate program is currently seeking accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The Clinical Counseling & Marriage and Family Therapy (CCMF) Master's Program is designed to prepare students for licensure as a Licensed Professional Counselor (LPC) and/or as a Licensed Marriage and Family Therapist (LMFT) and for job opportunities that involve therapeutic services for individuals (including children, adolescents and adults), couples, and families.
 It is built upon the philosophical and theoretical tenets inherent in the rich heritage of individual, couple, and family therapy.
 This multi-dimensional approach to understanding human beings is greatly enhanced through the use of the unique Hardin-Simmons Four-Dimensional Model, depicted by a visual pyramid-shaped structure.
 This model, developed by former faculty, has allowed our students to more fully appreciate the biological, social, psychological, and existential-spiritual dimensions of their clients, thus facilitating the integration of these aspects into their clinical work.